 On December 11, 2018, CDCR filed proposed emergency regulations with the Office of Administrative Law (OAL) to expand nonviolent offender parole consideration under Proposition 57 to indeterminately-sentenced nonviolent offenders (nonviolent Third Strikers).
-If approved, the regulations would create two separate processes for nonviolent offenders.
+The regulations created two separate processes for people convicted of nonviolent crimes.

-- Establishes a parole consideration process for determinately-sentenced and indeterminately-sentenced nonviolent offenders, as defined by California Penal Code, who have served the full term for their primary criminal offense and who demonstrate they no longer pose a current, unreasonable risk to the public.
+- Establishes a parole consideration process for determinately-sentenced and indeterminately-sentenced people convicted of nonviolent crimes, as defined by California Penal Code, who have served the full term for their primary criminal offense and who demonstrate they no longer pose a current, unreasonable risk to the public.

-- Gives inmates the opportunity to earn additional credits for good behavior and participation in rehabilitative, educational, and career training programs so they are better prepared to succeed and less likely to commit new crimes on the outside.
+- Gives incarcerated people the opportunity to earn additional credits for good behavior and participation in rehabilitative, educational, and career training programs so they are better prepared to succeed and less likely to commit new crimes on the outside.

 - Requires judges, rather than prosecutors, to determine whether juveniles charged with certain crimes should be tried in juvenile or adult court.

-What are the credits inmates can earn under Proposition 57?
 Under Proposition 57, CDCR increased credits for Good Conduct and Milestone Completion Programs, and introduced credits for Rehabilitative Achievement and Educational Merit.
-Credit-earning opportunities incentivize inmates to actively participate in their rehabilitation, while earning time off of their sentence.
+Credit-earning opportunities incentivize incarcerated people to actively participate in their rehabilitation, while earning time off of their sentence.

-What is the Proposition 57 nonviolent parole process?
-Determinately-sentenced nonviolent offenders have served the full term of their primary offense when they have served the longest term of imprisonment imposed by a court for any offense, excluding the imposition of an enhancement, consecutive sentence, or alternative sentence.
-The full-term of a primary offense does not include post-sentencing credits.
-Proposition 57 does not create a right for determinately-sentenced nonviolent offenders to be released from prison.
-It gives the Board of Parole Hearings (the Board) the authority to review eligible offenders in prison and, if they no longer pose a current, unreasonable risk of violence or significant criminal activity, determine whether they should be approved for release and supervised in the community.
+People serving determinate sentences for nonviolent offenses have served the full term of their primary offense when they have served the longest term of imprisonment imposed by a court for any offense, excluding the imposition of an enhancement, consecutive sentence, or alternative sentence.
+The full term of a primary offense does not include post-sentencing credits.
+Proposition 57 does not create a right for these individuals to be released from prison.
+It gives the Board of Parole Hearings (BPH) the authority to review eligible individuals in prison and, if they no longer pose a current, unreasonable risk of violence or significant criminal activity, determine whether they should be approved for release and supervised in the community.

-Indeterminately-sentenced nonviolent offenders may be referred to the Board for a parole hearing once they have served the full term of their primary offense, also defined as the longest term of imprisonment imposed by a court for any offense, excluding the imposition of an enhancement, consecutive sentence, or alternative sentence.
-The Department will consider the aggravated term of the underlying nonviolent offense as the “term of imprisonment imposed by the court” for alternative sentences such as a 25 years to life term imposed under the Three Strikes Law.
-Only those indeterminately-sentenced inmates found by the Board to no longer pose a current, unreasonable risk to public safety after a full, in-person parole hearing will be granted parole.
+People serving indeterminate sentences (life with the possibility of parole) for nonviolent offenses may be referred to BPH for a parole suitability hearing once they have served the full term of their primary offense, also defined as the longest term of imprisonment imposed by a court for any offense, excluding the imposition of an enhancement, consecutive sentence, or alternative sentence.
+CDCR will consider the aggravated term of the underlying nonviolent offense as the “term of imprisonment imposed by the court” for alternative sentences such as a 25 years to life term imposed under the Three Strikes Law.
+Only those indeterminately-sentenced individuals found by BPH to no longer pose a current, unreasonable risk to public safety after a full, in-person parole hearing will be granted parole.

 (Note: A determinate term is a sentence of specified length.
-An indeterminate term is a sentence of unspecified length which ends only when the inmate is granted parole by the Board.)
+An indeterminate term is a sentence of unspecified length which ends only when the individual is granted parole by BPH.)

-Are nonviolent Third Strike offenders included in the nonviolent parole consideration process?
-When Proposition 57 regulations were adopted in May 2018, they excluded life with parole offenders from the nonviolent parole consideration process.
-This exclusion was challenged in court, and on September 7, 2018, the Second District Court of Appeals ordered the department to amend its regulations to expand parole consideration under Proposition 57 to indeterminately-sentenced nonviolent offenders.
-For more information on what is being proposed, please see FAQ on Nonviolent Parole Consideration for Indeterminately-sentenced (Third Strike) Offenders.
+When Proposition 57 regulations were adopted in May 2018, they excluded people serving life with the possibility of parole from the nonviolent parole consideration process.
+This exclusion was challenged in court, and on September 7, 2018, the Second District Court of Appeals ordered the department to amend its regulations to expand parole consideration under Proposition 57 to people serving indeterminate sentences for nonviolent offenses.

-Does the nonviolent Third Striker parole process being proposed differ from the one established for determinately-sentenced offenders under Proposition 57?
 Yes.
-Indeterminately-sentenced offenders referred to the Board will get a full in-person parole hearing.
-If they are granted parole, the decision will be reviewed by the Board and the Governor.
+Indeterminately-sentenced individuals referred to BPH will get a full in-person parole hearing.
+If they are granted parole, the decision will be reviewed by BPH and the Governor.
 A grant of parole may be vacated or rescinded.
-The current nonviolent parole consideration process for determinately-sentenced offenders consists of a paper review by Deputy Commissioners, and the Governor does not have the authority to review that decision.
+The current nonviolent parole consideration process for determinately-sentenced individuals consists of a paper review by BPH Deputy Commissioners, and the Governor does not have the authority to review that decision.

-Did Proposition 57 re-classify inmates as nonviolent, for the purposes of the nonviolent parole process?
-No. CDCR does not have the authority to re-sentence an inmate, or change the penal code for crimes for which they are serving time.
+No. CDCR does not have the authority to resentence anybody, or change the Penal Code for crimes for which they are serving time.